Modeling Nonlinear Control Systems via Koopman Control Family: Universal Forms and Subspace Invariance Proximity

 \section{Implications for Robust Data-driven Learning}

-In this section we illustrate how the results of the paper can be used in data-driven modeling of control systems.
+In this section we illustrate how the results of the paper can be used in data-driven modeling of control systems \new{and answer Problem~\ref{prob:statement}(f) in Section~\ref{sec:problem-statement}}.
 We provide an algorithmic description that specifies how to process the data, the choice of inner product space, and the formulation for the dictionary learning.